 A close second is projecting stupid profitability into the future.

-Please, get a clue: Real businesses usually turn out net profits in single digits, and only rarely up as high as 20%.
-Angel investors are not impressed by projections of 30-40-50% or more profits on sales.
+Please, get a clue: Real businesses usually turn out net profits in single digits, and only rarely up as high as 20 percent.
+Angel investors are not impressed by projections of 30, 40, 50 percent or more profits on sales.
 They don’t think that means you’ll be profitable, but rather that you don’t understand what you’ll need to spend.
+If your sales forecast is reasonable, then you are probably underestimating costs, expenses, or both, in your expense forecast, budget, or projected profit and loss.

 Finally, depending on context, those big market numbers can work against you.
-Not that bigger markets aren’t everybody’s goal, the investors’ as much as yours; but top-down market numbers are annoying.
-Angel investors hate projections of sales based on some small percentage of a huge market, as in “if we get just one quarter of a percent of this $20-billion market.”
+Not that bigger markets aren’t everybody’s goal—the investors’ as much as yours—but because top-down market numbers are annoying.
+Angel investors hate projections of sales based on some small percentage of a huge market, as in “if we get just one-quarter of a percent of this $20-billion market.”

 Lesson 3: You have to be able to scale up